Douglas County, CO | Community Comparison

 Two of Douglas County's most beloved communities, side by side.
 We compare home prices, schools, commute times, lifestyle, and amenities to help you decide.

 Highlands Ranch and Parker are two of the most sought-after communities in the Denver metro area — and for good reason.
 Both are in Douglas County (home to some of Colorado's best schools), both offer master-planned community amenities, and both attract families seeking a high quality of life with a suburban feel.
 But they have distinct personalities, price points, and tradeoffs.
+This guide breaks down every major factor so you can make the right choice for your family.

 | Factor | Highlands Ranch | Parker |